When should I apply for a permanent resident card?

 Answers others found useful

-- I lost my permanent resident card.
+- I’ve lost my citizenship card/certificate.
 How do I replace it?

 How to video